If you’re currently driving for DoorDash or are thinking about becoming a driver, you probably know that you have some expenses to account for.

 Looking for other money-making ideas?
 Checkout:

-- Opinion Outpost – Share your opinion online and earn PayPal cash with Opinion Outpost!
+- Branded Surveys: Share your opinion to earn PayPal cash and gift cards!

 However, according to DoorDash: “Whether you’re in the US or in Canada, you may be able to deduct expenses from your earnings and only pay taxes on the remaining amount.
 If you keep track of things like your mileage and vehicle costs, this could add up to substantial savings.”